 Because of the way each store shares its entire inventory in one place, you must be focused.
 Select the type of merchandise you want to sell through your store, and stick to it.

 Don’t look at this decision as a limiting factor.
 You can sell myriad items in any given category, so use your imagination.
 For instance, if you sell glassware, eventually it might make sense to expand to plates and other dinnerware or vintage dishes.
 Or if you’re selling Pokémon cards, you may want to get into selling Legos too.

 And sell what you like — your audience will be able to tell if you’re passionate about your products.

 Before you can open a store on eBay, you must register as a seller.
 This is simple to do, and there’s a quick tour on how to get started running your store.

-You’ll then need to decide how much you plan to sell and choose a store “subscription” based on your projected sales volume and customer base.
+You’ll need to choose an eBay store subscription based on your projected sales volume.

-Choose from packages available for various levels of selling, from $19.95 a month for a Basic Store that includes 150 fee-free monthly listings, to $199.95 a month for an Anchor Store where you can list 2,500 items every month without paying fees.
+Packages range from $4.95 a month for a Starter Store that includes 250 listings a month to $299.95 for an Anchor store where you can list 25,000 items every month.